SXNPYN/CoBreeder_for_GhostWolves/README.md

 ensure that the individuals are not paired together.

-Note that data can be randomly generated for testing purposes using the script in `tests/data-generation.py`, specifying number of individuals, groups and lower/upper bounds on PR and ghost alleles.
+Note that data can be randomly generated for testing purposes using the script in `tests/data-generation.py`, specifying number of individuals, groups, and lower/upper bounds on PR and ghost alleles.

 ### INDIVIDUAL SPECIFICATION FILE: